systembolaget/Physical-computing-pushbutton-tutorials-1a-On-Off-auto-off-cycle-modes-short-or-long-press/README.md

 # Physical computing pushbutton tutorials - On-off, auto-off, cycle-modes, short or long-press

 Control anything with a single pushbutton.
-How to debounce and code for using momentary switches with Arduino
+How to code for using momentary switches with Arduino

 ### Setup